Level/abstract-level/UPGRADING.md

 #### 1.5.
 New: chained batch length

-The `AbstractChainedBatch` prototype has a new `length` property that, like a chained batch in `levelup`, returns the number of operations in the batch.
+The `AbstractChainedBatch` prototype has a new `length` property that, like a chained batch in `levelup`, returns the number of queued operations in the batch.
 Implementations should not have to make changes for this unless they monkey-patched public methods of `AbstractChainedBatch`.

 ### 2. API parity with `level`

 It was previously necessary to use `level` (or similar: `level-mem`, `level-rocksdb` and more) to get the "full experience".
 These modules combined an `abstract-leveldown` implementation with `encoding-down` and `levelup`, using the `level-packager` utility.
-Encodings are now built-in to `abstract-leveldown`.
+Encodings are now built-in to `abstract-level`.
+A future version of `level` will likely simply export `leveldown` in Node.js and `level-js` in browsers.

 #### 2.1.
 New: encodings